xliusufe/pqr/README.md

-# CIhdq
+# pqr
-  Regularized projection score estimation of treatment effects in high-dimensional quantile regression.
+  An R package to construct confidence intervals of coefficients via regularized projection score estimation of treatment effects in high-dimensional quantile regression.

   A regularized projection score method is proposed for estimating treatment effects in quantile regression in the presence of high-dimensional confounding covariates.
 This method is based on an estimated projection